The 9 Best CRM Books You Should Consider Reading

 OUR TAKE: Designed to act as a gateway into the world of CRM analytics, Omer Lizotte’s Do You CRM Me? will show you an easier way to convert numbers and analytics into actionable strategies

-With an approachable writing style and a collection of real-world case studies, this book will walk you through how to understand and practice predictive modeling, take advantage of different types of data analysis, translate your analysis into actionable strategies, and use carefully selected KPIs to track retention rate, customer lifetime value, customer satisfaction, and more.
+Description: With an approachable writing style and a collection of real-world case studies, this book will walk you through how to understand and practice predictive modeling, take advantage of different types of data analysis, translate your research into actionable strategies, and use carefully selected KPIs to track retention rate, customer lifetime value, customer satisfaction, and more.
 Lizotte has written a book illustrating how you don’t need to be a mathematician to understand data mining algorithms and convert them into tangible strategies for your marketing and customer service teams.GO TO BOOK

 Salesforce for Beginners: A step-by-step guide to creating, managing, and automating sales and marketing processes